 Make a better future.
 Have fun doing it.

-Our FREE programme has been a huge hit in >1,280 classrooms this year.
+This FREE programme has been enjoyed by >1,400 classrooms this year

-Places are limited so EXPRESS YOUR INTEREST early for 2022-23.
+Places are limited so sign up early for 2023-24

 The Cloak of Howth, made of beach finds from local beaches raised awareness about what we are doing to our environment through the incorrect use and disposal of largely plastic products and packaging.